sumcoinlabs/sumcoinj.org/security-model.md

 <div markdown="1" class="toccontent">

-# Understanding the bitcoinj security model
+# Understanding the sumcoinj security model

-_Learn about the difference between full vs simplified modes, and how a bitcoinj app can be attacked._
+_Learn about the difference between full vs simplified modes, and how a sumcoinj app can be attacked._

 ## Introduction

-bitcoinj supports two different modes for your application: full verification and simplified verification.
-The mode you choose controls the resource usage of your application and how much trust you need in other participants in the Bitcoin system.
+sumcoinj supports two different modes for your application: full verification and simplified verification.
+The mode you choose controls the resource usage of your application and how much trust you need in other participants in the Sumcoin system.
 As a developer, it's important you understand the differences and in which situations your app can or cannot be trusted.

 Firstly, let's recap how a regular full node works.
-The fundamental problem Bitcoin solves is achieving consensus on who owns what.
+The fundamental problem Sumcoin solves is achieving consensus on who owns what.
 Every node maintains a database of unspent outputs, and transactions that attempt to spend outputs that don't exist or were already spent are ignored.
 Blocks are solved by miners and broadcast to ensure everyone agrees on the ordering of transactions, and so nodes that don't see a broadcast transaction for some reason (eg, they were offline at the time) can catch up.

 The act of checking, storing and updating the database for every single transaction is quite intensive.
 Catching up to the current state of the database from scratch is also very slow.
 For this reason, not every computer can run a full node.

-bitcoinj implements both full mode and _simplified payment verification_.
+sumcoinj implements both full mode and _simplified payment verification_.
 In this mode, only transactions that are relevant to the wallet are stored.
 Every other transaction is thrown away or simply never downloaded to start with.
 The block chain is still used and broadcast transactions are still received, but those transactions are not and cannot be checked to ensure they are valid.
 This mode of operation is fast and lightweight enough to be run on a smartphone, but can be defeated in various ways.

 ## Pending transactions